5 famous music copyright cases – KION546

 By Lisa Respers France, CNN

-Music is supposed to sooth the savage beast, but it can also get some people riled up.
+Music is supposed to soothe the savage beast, but it can also get some people riled up.

 Especially, when it comes to copyright cases.